Amanda Bouvier - MBACP (Accredited), MA, BA Hons, Dip. Counselling

 Family therapy: £85-£100 per session, depending on individual circumstances and time of day.
 Sessions are 90 minutes in duration and held weekly, fortnightly or monthly, depending on presenting issues, needs of family members, and rate of progress

 Individual adults only: £50 per session.
-Sliding scale for sessions 6.30 pm onwards.
+Fees for evening sessions increase depending on the time of the session.
 Sessions are 50 minutes in duration, and held weekly

 Fee negotiated depending on individual needs, client's suitability for this type of therapy, and availability